WokLibCodeClub/.github/profile/README.md

 After that you can follow the instructions on the Raspberry Pi site.
 ```

-#### Projects for those who have done some of the beginner Python projects already:
+#### Projects for those who know Python coding and are looking for some more difficult and challenging projects:

 1. [Rock, Paper Scissors with turtles](https://github.com/WokLibCodeClub/Rock-Paper-Scissors-with-Turtles/blob/master/README.md).
 This is an animated version of Rock, Paper Scissors with You versus The Computer and uses turtle images to show the different hand shapes.
 The project uses a lot of Python lists, and some very clever logic for working out who has won.